shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
-2. Concierge requests to create a new request for the guest, passing the guest’s ID and the request details.
+2. Concierge requests to edit the guest, passing the guest’s index in displayed list and the new request details.
 3. GuestBook validates the input and creates a new request record for the guest.
 4. GuestBook displays a success message confirming the request creation.
    Use case ends.